-

 – Implementing scalable storage solutions

-– Utilizing cloud-based data storage and processing
+– Utilizing cloud-based data management platforms

 – Implementing data compression and deduplication techniques